The gonality of complete intersection curves: Introduction

 We also obtain a bound on the gonality in this more general setting:

 \begin{cor} With $C$ and $S$ as in Theorem \ref{thmc}, If, in addition, $C$ is linearly normal, then \end{cor}

-We would like to thank Asher Auel, Ciro Ciliberto, Joe Harris, Dave Jensen, Hannah Larson, Rob Lazarsfeld, Jake Levinson, Ian Shipman, David Stapleton, and Isabel Vogt for helpful comments and conversations.
-The research of the second author was partially supported by an NSF Postdoctoral Fellowship, DMS-1502687.
+The authors would like to thank Izzet Coskun and Lawrence Ein for being very generous in sharing their ideas and expertise in this area.
+Additionally, we would like to thank Asher Auel, Ciro Ciliberto, Joe Harris, Dave Jensen, Hannah Larson, Rob Lazarsfeld, Jake Levinson, Ian Shipman, David Stapleton, and Isabel Vogt for many helpful comments and conversations.
+The research of the second author was supported by a Croucher Foundation Postdoctoral Fellowship.
+The research of the third author was partially supported by an NSF Postdoctoral Fellowship, DMS-1502687.

-Regarding conventions, we will often abuse notation by using additive divisor notation when dealing with line bundles.
-Throughout, we work over the complex numbers.
+The paper is organized as follows.
+Section 2 is a short exposition on the Cayley-Bacharach condition, which we use in proving Theorem \ref{thmc}.
+In Section 3, we prove a generalization of the classical Noether-Lefschetz Theorem.
+In Section 4, we prove Theorems \ref{thma} and \ref{thmc} and Corollary \ref{cord}.
+In Section 5, we prove several results about secancy of $(n-2)$-planes to complete intersection curves, which lead to proofs of Theorems \ref{thmb} and \ref{thmc}.
+In Section 6, we modify the proof of a lemma in Section 4 to prove a case of a Cayley-Bacharach conjecture posed by Eisenbud, Green, and Harris.

+Concerning conventions, we work throughout over the complex numbers, and we will often switch between divisor and line bundle notation.